-The 1960’s were the halcyon days of diverse design and unfettered motoring.
+The 1960s were the halcyon days of diverse design and unfettered motoring.
 There was a wide variety of powerplants: four-stroke, two-stroke, water-cooled and air-cooled.
-Engines were located in the front or in the rear, and for the first time, in the middle.
+Engines could be found in the front or in the rear, or in the middle.

 NSU and Mazda began selling rotary-engined vehicles, and Chrysler produced fifty turbine-powered automobiles.

-The last significant improvements in basic vehicle dynamics, the disc brake and radial tyre, both earlier developments, became widespread in the 1960’s.
+The last significant improvements in basic vehicle dynamics, the disc brake and radial tyre, both earlier developments, became widespread in the 1960s.
 By the end of the decade, fuel injection was becoming fairly commonplace.
-Traffic density (at least through the middle of the decade) was low enough to make driving and parking much more enjoyable than in later years.
+Traffic density (at least through the middle of the decade) was low enough to make driving and parking much more enjoyable than in later periods.

 In cinema, it is hard to top the futuristic allure expressed in the lairs of James Bond’s many villains created by set designer Ken Adam, Piero Poletto’s sets in The 10th Victim or Flavio Mogherini’s hideaway of Diabolik.